 - rent-to-own, buy now pay later and pawnbroking agreements

-If you’ve had a buy-now pay-later or pawnbroking agreement but don’t currently have to make payments, your lender can agree to extend the time before you do have to make payments to give you time to recover your financial position.
+If you’ve had a buy-now pay-later or pawnbroking agreement, but don’t currently have to make payments, your lender can agree to extend this period to give you time to recover your financial position.

-If you are newly affected by coronavirus, you are entitled to apply for a payment holiday of 1 month on your high-cost short-term credit agreement (such as payday loans).
-If you have already had a payment holiday, you should ask your lenders for tailored support.
+If you are newly affected by coronavirus, you are entitled to apply for a payment holiday of 1 month on your high-cost short-term credit agreement (such as payday loans) before 31 March 2021.
+If you’ve already had a payment holiday, you should ask your lenders for tailored support.

-Firms shouldn’t report payment holidays, agreed under our guidance, as missed payments on your credit file.
-This should help to minimise the impact on your future credit prospects where you are able to get back on track at the end of a payment holiday.
+Firms shouldn’t report payment holidays, agreed under our Payment Deferral Guidance, as missed payments on your credit file.
+This should help to minimise the impact on your future credit prospects if you’re able to get back on track at the end of a payment holiday.

 However, you should remember that credit files aren’t the only source of information that lenders can use in lending decisions.